pytorch/ao/README.md

 convert_to_float8_training(m, module_filter_fn=...)
 ```

-And for an end to minimal training recipe of pretraining with float8, you can check out [torchtitan](https://github.com/pytorch/torchtitan/blob/main/docs/float8.md)
+And for an end-to-minimal training recipe of pretraining with float8, you can check out [torchtitan](https://github.com/pytorch/torchtitan/blob/main/docs/float8.md)

 ### Sparse Training

-We've added support for semi-structured 2:4 sparsity with **6% end to end speedups on ViT-L**.
+We've added support for semi-structured 2:4 sparsity with **6% end-to-end speedups on ViT-L**.
 Full blog [here](https://pytorch.org/blog/accelerating-neural-network-training/)

 The code change is a 1 liner with the full example available [here](torchao/sparsity/training/)